kancharlaNarmadha/1B/README.md

-# EX 3D StringTokenizer in java
+# EX 4A Introduction to Java Constructor
 ## DATE:
 ## AIM:
-To write a java program to print output upto separator symbol(,) based on input using nextToken method of the string tokenizer java.
+To write  a Java program using copy constructor to print the circumference of rectangle.[l=5,w=6]